liammccartney/liammccartney.github.io/_posts/2014-9-14-week3_technical.md

 ---
 layout: post
-title: You're up and running!
+title: Javascript: Pros and Cons
 ---
 ## JavaScript: Pros and Cons
 Called ‘the language of the web’ JavaScript is ubiquitous across the internet.
 And with good reason.
 JavaScript is a robust language that is simple to learn.
 It was created for Netscape’s Navigator browser to allow for dynamic front-end development.
 It was designed to have syntax similar to Java and C++, which made it easy to pick up.